 Process of Finishing Shirasaya

 The wood is split into halves and divided between handle and scabbard, the inside is carefully carved out to make room for the tang and the blade.
-When the fit is right, the halves are glued back together again, traditionally using rice paste glue, and wrapped tightly until dry.
-For more details on these earlier steps, see: Mikazuki Tanto Process | Icho Hime Tanto Process.
+When the fit is right, the halves are glued back together again using sokui (rice paste glue), and wrapped tightly until dry.
+For more details on these earlier steps, see: Carving a Tsuka | Making a Futokorogatana.